 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents prescribed antianxiety medications.
-Antianxiety medications are given to patients suffering from anxiety or depression.
+This indicates the percent of long-term residents which were administered antianxiety medication.
+These medications are generally given to patients suffering from depression and anxiety.

 Managing Depression Among Residents